Aloe in dentistry and oral applications

 Inhibitory activity of Aloe vera gel on some clinically isolated cariogenic and periodontopathic bacteria (www.ncbi.nlm.nih.gov/pubmed/22466882)

 This study published in the Journal of Oral Science in 2012 looked into the effects of Aloe vera gel on pathogens involved in the genesis of tooth decay (cariogenic Streptococcus mutans) and in periodontitis (Aggregatibacter actinomycetemcomitans, Porphyromonas gingivalis, and Bacteroides fragilis).
 Streptococcus mutans was found to be the most sensitive to Aloe vera gel, with the periodontopathic bacteria somewhat less sensitive.

-The study authors concluded that applied at the right concentration, Aloe vera gel could prevent both tooth decay (dental caries) and periodontal disease.
+The study authors concluded that applied at the right concentration, Aloe vera gel could prevent both tooth decay and gum disease.

 (free full text available)

 Herbal extracts in oral health care - A review of the current scenario and its future needs. (www.ncbi.nlm.nih.gov/pubmed/26392704)